 Some patients experience weight gain during or after cancer treatment.
 It can be related to many factors.
-These can include appetite changes, decreased activity, hormonal treatment, steroids, and for women whether or not they’ve reached menopause.
+These can include appetite changes, decreased activity, hormonal treatment, or steroids.
+For women, another factor may be whether or not they’ve reached menopause.
 Managing weight gain is all about choosing a healthier lifestyle by eating healthy foods and exercising within your ability.

 - Avoid higher calorie foods made with rich creamy sauces, cheese, oils, and fried foods.

 - Fill up more of your plate with lower calorie fruits, non-starchy vegetables, and high-fiber whole grains.

 - Choose baked or broiled fish and lean meats like skinless chicken and turkey breast over high fat meats like hamburgers, steak, pork, and roasts.